onflow/docs/docs/networks/node-ops/access-onchain-data/evm-gateway/evm-gateway-setup.md

 COA address and private key is configured for `--coa-address` & `--coa-key` configuration flags.
 If running multiple EVM Gateway hosts it is standard to share the same COA address and key across _n_ hosts.

-To obtain the private key from your wallet account ensure you are in the Cadence account then:
-   <pre>Settings -> Account List -> Choose Main account -> Private Key -> [Password prompt]</pre>

 ## Run the gateway